Pence laces into Sen. Heitkamp at private event

 "The truth is Heidi Heitkamp hasn't been putting North Dakota first, and I don't know about the rest of you, but I think the people of North Dakota deserve better," Pence said at the public event, which was staged by America First Policies, a tax-exempt group started by former Trump campaign and White House advisers to promote his agenda.

-The Heitkamp campaign did not immediately respond to a request for comment from NBC News.

-But Julia Krieger, a spokesperson for Heitkamp's campaign, highlighted the senator's vote to confirm Supreme Court Justice Neil Gorsuch in a statement Tuesday to the Grand Forks Herald about Pence's public remarks later in the day.
-She called Heitkamp's other votes efforts to "protect" North Dakotans' health care or stands "against efforts to waste valuable energy resources."

-"It wasn't too long ago that Vice President Pence came to North Dakota and praised Heidi as a 'strong leader,' noting her 'great relationship' with him and President Trump," Krieger said.
+"It wasn't too long ago that Vice President Pence came to North Dakota and praised Heidi as a 'strong leader,' touting the 'great relationship' both he and President Trump have with her — and it sounds like not much has changed," said Heitkamp campaign spokeswoman Julia Krieger.

+"That's because she's earned respect from both sides of the aisle by putting partisan politics aside and putting North Dakota first — standing up for working Americans by fighting against tax hikes and health insurance premium increases, protecting access to quality health care for seniors and families, and voting for President Trump's Supreme Court nominee Neil Gorsuch.
+And she’ll keep working with Republicans, Democrats and with the White House — no matter who is in office — to get real results for North Dakota."